 Before agreeing to take medication to reduce acid, understand that this medication does not prevent you from refluxing; it just reduces acid.
 Moreover, many of these meds are meant for short-term use and can have serious side effects.

 Evidence-based studies on factors associated with reflux show that raising the head of your bed and, if you are obese, losing weight can lower reflux episodes.
-Below are some fantastic links on bronchiectasis and gastric reflux.
-Drs.
-Jeffrey King’s webinar is an overview of gastric reflux and its association with BE and Dr. Gwen Huitt’s interview addresses lifestyle changes that are believed to be beneficial.
-Dr. McDonnell’s article is more detailed and academic.
-Happy reading and don’t forget--Educate.
-Advocate for your care.
-Help others in the BE community.
+Below is a fantastic link on bronchiectasis and gastric reflux.

-Dr. Jeffrey B. King—chief of Gastroenterology at National Jewish Health, the top US lung disease hospital https://www.youtube.com/watch?v=BZwM3fsTIIY
+Dr. Jeffrey B. King—chief of Gastroenterology at National Jewish Health, https://www.youtube.com/watch?v=BZwM3fsTIIY

 A chronic lung condition can mean a lot of self-care.
 Airway clearance, exercise, healthy cooking all take time and energy.
 That is why at times we need to practice “not doing.”
 It might mean a walk in the park, playing with a pet or listening to music.
 Meditation is also an example of letting go of the “shoulds” and the “musts”.
 It is a time for you to allow yourself to just breathe.
 To take in nourishing breath and exhale stress.
 To refresh your mind, body and spirit.